weidongxu-microsoft/work-notes/design_review/sample-collection.md

 Here are a few [pull requests](https://github.com/weidongxu-microsoft/azure-rest-api-specs-examples/pulls) created by the automation (PoC implementation) for Java SDK.

-A few issues observed in PoC:
+### A few issues observed in PoC

 1. Validation could take lots of time.
 Complication for each example could take a few seconds for Java.
-With some RP of thousands of examples, this could take long (thread pool not help much).
-We might prefer some hack to do this in batch mode.
+With some RP of thousands of examples, this could take long (thread pool helps but not much).
 2. In some rare case, one run could pull 2 different version from a single package (if these version get released in short time).
 It could be a problem if the PR is configured as auto-merge.

+### What information during collection need persistence

+This depends on what devs might query.

+Task: update markdown of certain SDK versions.
+E.g. update markdown to notify availability of a newer SDK; notify that certain SDK or version is deprecated.
+Query: all example files belonging to a certain SDK version.
+Requirement: table of file + SDK info.

+Task: update markdown when JSON example is modified.
+Query: the SDK corresponding to the example, and its AutoRest command.
+Requirement: table of file + SDK info, and SDK info contains the AutoRest command.

+Task: clean up markdown that no longer match to JSON example (e.g. JSON example could be deleted).
+Alternative: this could be handled by a background job, instead of query.

+So far, it appears that a table of file + SDK info would satisfy basic query requirements.

+As reference, current "Azure/azure-rest-api-specs" repository contains about 60,000 JSON examples.
+Therefore, we would expect "Azure/azure-rest-api-specs-examples" would eventually contain similar number of files (could be 1 order more, as it contains examples from multiple languages).

 ## TODO

 ### Issue 1

 The case that the SDK example is outdated.
-For example, service might ping the REST API to 2020-02-01, but their service and SDK is on 2021-06-01.
+For example, service might pin the REST API to 2020-02-01, but their service and SDK is on 2021-06-01.
 Even if they change/fix swagger for api-version 2020-02-01, SDK might not ever re-release for 2020-02-01 again.

 For now, we probably do not have good solution, except try to ask service to update their REST API doc configuration to move to later api-version.